 PROBLEM POSSIBLE CAUSE CLOCK AND TIMER DO NOT WORK Range electrical plug must be securely seated in a live power outlet.
 Check for blown fuse or tripped circuit breaker.
-Check for power outage.
-Review the Oven Control, Clock and Timer section of this guide.
-"F-AND A NUMBER" FLASH IN THE DISPLAY • If the time display flashes "F-and a number," you have a function error code.
+Check for power outage. • Review the Oven Control, Clock and Timer section of this guide.
+"F-AND A NUMBER" FLASH IN THE DISPLAY • If the time display flashes "F-and a number", you have a function error code.
 If a function error code appears during the self-cleaning cycle, check the oven door latch.
 The latch may have been moved, even if only slightly, from the latched position.
 Make sure the latch is moved to the right as far as it will go.
-Turn the Oven Set knob to off.
+Turn the OVEN SET knob to off.
 Allow the oven to cool for one hour.
 Put the oven back into operation. • Disconnect all power to the range for 5 minutes and then reconnect power.
 If the failure code repeats, then call for service.
 THE DISPLAY GOES BLANK OR INDICATOR LIGHTS COME ON WHEN THE RANGE IS NOT IN USE • Disconnect power to the range at the fuse box or circuit breaker for at least 10 seconds.
 Turn power on and power up your range.
 If the indicator lights are still on, call for service.
-CLEAN LIGHT FLASHES The Oven Set knob is set at CLEAN before the door latch handle is moved to the right.
-OVEN LIGHT DOES NOT COME ON Bulb may be loose or burned out.Electrical plug must be plugged into a live power outlet.
+SELF CLEAN DOOR LATCH LIGHT FLASHES • The OVEN SET knob is set at CLEAN before the door latch handle is moved to the right.
+OVEN LIGHT DOES NOT COME ON Bulb may be loose or burned out.
+Electrical plug must be plugged into a live power outlet.
 OVEN WILL NOT WORK Plug on the range is not completely inserted in the electrical outlet.
 The circuit breaker in your house has been tripped, or a fuse has been blown.
 Oven controls not properly set.
-OVEN TEMPERATURE TOO HOT OR TOO COLD The Oven Set knob needs adjustment.
+OVEN TEMPERATURE TOO HOT OR TOO COLD • The OVEN SET knob needs adjustment.
 See the Adjust the Oven Thermostat-Do It Yourself section.
 FOOD DOES NOT ROAST OR BAKE PROPERLY Oven controls not properly set.
 See the Baking or Roasting section.
 Shelf position is not correct.
 Incorrect cookware or cookware of improper size is being used.
 Oven thermostat needs adjustment.
 See the Adjust the Oven Thermostat- Do It Yourself section.
-Clock not set correctly. • Aluminum foil used improperly in the oven.
+Clock not set correctly.Aluminum foil used improperly in the oven.
+Aluminum foll used improperly in the oven.
 Oven bottom not securely seated in position.